inabikarilibrary/inalib/inapedia/players/french/ishido.md

 # Ishido

-Ishido is a French player, maining Nomash.
+Ishido is a French :fr: player, maining Nomash.

 ## Achievements